Esomeprazole 20 mg gastro-resistant capsules, hard

 After eradication treatment for one week there is no need for subsequent monotherapy with antisecretory drugs for effective ulcer healing and symptom resolution in uncomplicated duodenal ulcers.

 In a randomised, double blind, placebo-controlled clinical study, patients with endoscopically confirmed peptic ulcer bleeding characterised as Forrest Ia, Ib, IIa or IIb (9 %, 43 %, 38 % and 10 % respectively) were randomised to receive esomeprazole solution for infusion (n=375) or placebo (n=389).
-Following endoscopic haemostasis, patients received either 80 mg esomeprazole as an intravenous infusion over 30 minutes followed by a continuous infusion of 8 mg per hour for 71.5 hours or placebo for 72 hours.
+Following endoscopic haemostasis, patients received either 80 mg esomeprazole as an intravenous infusion over 30 minutes followed by a continuous infusion of 8 mg per hour or placebo for 72 hours.
 After the initial 72 hour period, all patients received open label 40 mg oral esomeprazole for 27 days for acid suppression.
 The occurrence of rebleeding within 3 days was 5.9 % in the esomeprazole treated group compared to 10.3 % for the placebo group.
 At 30 days post-treatment, the occurrence of rebleeding in the esomeprazole treated versus the placebo treated group was 7.7 % vs 13.6 %.

 During treatment with antisecretory medicinal products, serum gastrin increases in response to the decreased acid secretion.
 Also CgA increases due to decreased gastric acidity.
 The increased CgA level may interfere with investigations for neuroendocrine tumours.